edgedb/edgedb/docs/reference/edgeql/cardinality.rst

 Cartesian products
 ^^^^^^^^^^^^^^^^^^

-In case of element-wise operations that accept multiple arguments, the operation is applied to a cartesian product cross-product of all the input sets.
+In case of element-wise operations that accept multiple arguments, the operation is applied to a cartesian product of all the input sets.

 .. code-block:: edgeql-repl